DongzeHE/fishgill/README.md

 # fishgill
-filter BAM file and convert it to RAD
+Fishgill can filter BAM file and convert it to RAD

 ## filter
 filter function filter the alignments that are outside the corresponding txp terminal kilobase.